If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

-In Utah, LLCs need certain licenses and permits to legally operate as a business.
+In Utah, businesses need certain licenses and permits to legally operate as a business.
 The regulatory hurdles required vary depending on the type of business, its location, and the products and services offered.

 To help you launch your new business, this article lays out the most commonly needed permits and licenses in Utah — and details the steps required to acquire them.

 Why are business licenses required in Utah?

 Business licenses and permits are issued to certify that a business and its products and services are safe for the public.
 This explains why food businesses, for instance, require more licenses than most other business types.

 Which agency issues business licenses in Utah?

 In Utah, the Department of Commerce and Tax Commission issue the vast majority of licenses and permits, though some are issued by the Department of Health and the Department of Safety.
 For instance, the state Department of Health issues licenses to healthcare professionals, while the Department of Safety issues truck driver’s permits.